20kilograma/blog/stored-xss-0.md

 After few minutes I got an event handler that is not filtered <code>onmouseover</code>, now the payload looked like this <code>"onmouseover="alert()</code> <br>
 It worked alter fired when I hover with my cursor over that anchor tag 😌. <br>
 I had a good <strong>Impact</strong> there since HttpOnly wasn't set and I could steal victims Cookies, there were some sensitive Information in cookies too. <br>
-You can also redirect victim to other pages, do SpearPhising, chain it with something else... was a High P2 if you ask me.
+You can also redirect victim to other pages, do SpearPhising, chain it with something else... good, P2(High). <

+# Thank you for reading this Writeup, appreciate it <3